jpotalujeva/bookstore/README.md

 Possible Risks
 ==============

-1) Security - Login/ Logout functionality is not the best;
+1) Security - Login/ Logout functionality is not the best.
 Can be improved if using FOSUserBundle;
 2) Performance in case of excessive data inflow;
 3) Running `composer update` may break minimum stability requirements;